-GRX-Q - Flow meausurement
+GRX-Q - Flow measurement

 Cooling during grinding